pollyweb-org/pollyweb-docs/2 🏔️ Landscape/1 💼 Business landscape/06 📂 App pay landscape/13 📺 🇧🇷 P2P PIX WhatsApp.md

-📺 How do pear-to-pear payments work on WhatsApp in 🇧🇷 Brazil?
+📺 How do peer-to-peer payments work on WhatsApp in 🇧🇷 Brazil?
 ---

 This 2022 video, WhatsApp published the following video, titled *"How to send money on WhatsApp (Brazil)"*.